What are the Nusa Islands?

 The Nusa Islands are about getting immersed in nature and less about pretty aesthetics and being a Digital Nomad.
-If you love nature and adventure, then you will love Nusa Islands!
+If you love adventure, then you will love Nusa Islands!!
 They are famous for diving and snorkelling (with Manta rays!), epic sunsets, dramatic cliffs, hiking, surfing and having some of the best beaches in Bali.

-You can catch the local ferry between Nusa Penida and Nusa Lembongan.
-From Nusa Penida, the public ferries leave when full from Toyapakeh harbour.
-This is just a 10-minute ferry ride that will drop you at the ‘Yellow Bridge’ which is between Nusa Lembongan and Nusa Ceningan for $5 USD.
+This is just a 10-minute ferry ride that runs from the ‘Yellow Bridge’ which is between Nusa Lembongan and Nusa Ceningan every time the boat is full for $5 USD.

 Always check updated ferry times and schedules, either on the online platforms or with your hotel when planning your itinerary.
 Ferry times can change and there may be more options available to you.

 Kelingking beach is a bucket list spot that you simply cannot leave Nusa Penida without seeing.
 This beach is located in a cove to the west of the island.
 This white sand beach is surrounded by dramatic cliffs which fall down into a rough yet deep blue ocean.
 There are some stunning viewpoints to take in all of the incredible views.
 Particularly the famous ’T-Rex’ cliffs, they appear to look like a T-Rex.
 This viewpoint is synonymous with Bali and the Nusa islands.